 Some commentors requested that UDOT work with other agencies such as UTA.
-UTA and many other state agencies are participating agencies on this EIS as documented in the Coordination Plan.
+UTA and many other state agencies are participating agencies on this EIS, as documented in the Coordination Plan on the project website at https://i15eis.udot.utah.gov/wp-content/uploads/2022/07/l-15-600-N-EIS-Coordination-Plan-for-website-1.pdf.
 Many agencies provided comments during the draft alternatives development and screening process.
 Those comments are also included in I-15 EIS: Draft Alternatives Comments January 2023.